phantomics/april/extensions/uzuki/README.md

 <!-- TITLE/ -->

-## Uzuki
+## 卯月 Uzuki

+<!-- /TITLE -->

 ### An April Japanese Kanji Extension

-<!-- /TITLE -->

 This extension to April provides Japanese aliases of its characters.
-It assigns kanji aliases for all function and operator characters, as well as allowing for the use of double-width enclosing characters like `（）` and `｛｝` in place of their single-width counterparts.
+It assigns kanji to represent all function and operator characters, as well as allowing for the use of double-width enclosing characters like `（）` and `｛｝` in place of their single-width counterparts.

 Uzuki (the old Japanese name for the month of April) is mostly just a curiosity at this time, but its design may point the way to an alternative lexical system for array programming in ideographic languages.
-Japanese users already have means to enter kanji on a computer, and thus they may enjoy a lower barrier to entry to the use of April through the use of this extension.
+Japanese users already have means to enter kanji on a computer, and they may thus enjoy a lower barrier to entry to the use of April through the use of this extension.

 ### Using Uzuki